martinreynaert/HitPaRank/README.md

 **The column information, per header**

 **9999** : The header to the first column is the rather arbitrarily large number: 9,999.
-This is to ensure that when the full output file is numerically and descendingly sorted on this column, the header will remain on top, the value being larger than any that is likely ever to have been calculated for any of the paragraph, given any corpus.
+This is to ensure that when the full output file is numerically and descendingly sorted on this column, the header will remain on top, the value being larger than any that is likely ever to have been calculated for any of the paragraphs, given any corpus.

 The numbers in this column are in fact derived from the data in the column headed 'CollectedHitRankSummary'.
 After we have there described the contents, we will give the formula to arrive at the value per paragraph in this 'ranking' column.